FateMurphy/CEEMDAN_LSTM/logs/Readme.txt

 These csv files contain the model evaluation results for each run, respectively R2, RMSE, MAE, MAPE and time in order.
+They are the results of my paper.
+If you are interested, you can look my paper and compare the data here.

 Column name: R2 RMSE MAE MAPE Time